gloryofrobots/arza/README.md

         | {x of Int, y="YYYY" of String} -> #third
 ) #third

-// pattern matching can be used as left part of = expression (x,y,z) = (1,2,3)
+// all patterns, but without whem guard can be placed by the left hand side of = operator (x,y,z) = (1,2,3)
 {x, y=[1, 2, (d,e) of MyType, a, b, ...rest], z @ 1=42} =
     {x=17, y=[1,2, (MyType 3 4), 4, 5, 7, 8, 9], 1=42}